Engenho

 Engenho (/pt/) is a colonial-era Portuguese term for a sugar cane mill and the associated facilities.
 In Spanish-speaking countries such as Cuba and Puerto Rico, they are called ingenios.
 Both words mean engine (from latin ingenium).
 The word engenho usually only referred to the mill, but it could also describe the area as a whole including land, a mill, the people who farmed and who had a knowledge of sugar production, and a crop of sugar cane.
 A large estate was required because of the massive amount of labor needed to yield refined sugar, molasses, or rum from raw sugar cane.
 These estates were prevalent in Brazil, Cuba, Dominican Republic, and other countries in the Caribbean.
 Today, Brazil is still one of the world's major producers of sugar.
+Sugarcane cultivation has resulted in deforestation and environmental devastation of Brazil's Atlantic Forest since the onset of colonization.

 Sugarcane in Brazil

 Sugarcane was not introduced to Brazil until the Portuguese established the production of it in the middle of the 16th century.
 They controlled the leading sugar industry in Madeira already, but they wanted to gain another powerhouse production base in Brazil.
 To start out, the crop was grown and produced by the indigenous people of the land for traded goods.
 That relationship evolved from trade to slavery of the indigenous population.
 Many places in the world had begun to substitute sugar for honey as a major commodity due to the supply increase and lower prices.
 Sugar became a luxury item on the world market because of it exploited coerced labor demand and the industrial organization that were both imperative to production.
 The native population were not really adhering to the slavery aspect and were hard to keep under control, so as the market for sugar grew these factors caused the eventual import of African slaves.